What inherent traits must I possess to be able to submit a story to Arabian Stories?

-Will the Arabian Stories team translate and publish all the submitted stories in English and Spanish?
+Will the Arabian Stories team translate into English and Spanish and publish all the submitted stories?
 And if not, what does the selection process for a story entail prior to its successful publication on the site?

 Is Arabian Stories financed or sponsored by any government agency?

 Do I need to sign my story and share details about myself?